NatVanG/PBI-Inspector/README.md

 ## NOTE :pencil:

-This is a personal project that is not supported by Microsoft.
+This is a community project that is not supported by Microsoft.

 Please also note that while PBI Inspector can read Power BI Desktop files with the ".pbix" extension as well as files in the PBIP format, the former is not supported by Microsoft.